CoderTechWeb/DesignPattern/README.md

 ### Focus:
 They focus on how objects interact and communicate with each other, encapsulating the patterns of communication between objects.
+1. **Observer Pattern**
+2. **Strategy Pattern**

 # Singleton Pattern

 The Singleton Pattern is a design pattern that ensures a class has only one instance and provides a global point of access to that instance.
 It is particularly useful when exactly one object is needed to coordinate actions across the system.

+## Overview

+The pattern allows us to create a class for which only one object can be created, providing a global point of access to that instance throughout the application.

-### Shopping cart
+### Example
 - If the ShoppingCart bean were configured as a singleton, a single instance of the ShoppingCart would be shared among all users of the application.
 This would lead to undesirable behavior in the context of a shopping cart, where each user should have their own isolated cart.

-## Overview

-The pattern allows us to create a class for which only one object can be created, providing a global point of access to that instance throughout the application.

 ## Advantages